Travelling New Zealand Alone?

 Get to know New Zealand

-New Zealand - named the best country in the world for travelling alone
+New Zealand is one of the best countries in the world for solo travel

 Solo travel on a MoaTrek tour